thinker010/Discord-raspberry-pi-startup-notifier/README.md

 First download the zip file through command `git clone https://github.com/thinker010/Discord-raspberry-pi-startup-notifier.git` in  and extract in your raspberry pi(.).
-Then copy the `main.desktop` file and paste it in here `/etc/xdg/autostart`. then paste the `main.py` to the pi folder at `/home/pi` (or where ever you want but you have to change the address of the `main.py` file in main.desktop ) now go to the terminal and make the python file executable by typing *sudo chmod +x main.py*.Now configure your code by typing ur desired message.
+Then copy the `main.desktop` file and paste it in here `/etc/xdg/autostart`. then paste the `main.py` to the pi folder at `/home/pi` (or where ever you want but you have to change the address of the `main.py` file in main.desktop) now go to the terminal and make the python file executable by typing `sudo chmod +x main.py`.Now configure your code by typing your desired message.

 Hoping this was helpful.:)